 Technological progress is gaining speed.
 In companies, the demand for customer-specific, tailor-made IT solutions is increasing.
-As a result, IT organizations worldwide are evolving from purely service-oriented business units to drivers and pioneers of digital innovation.
-Tomasz Smaczny, Global CIO of the ERGO Group, finds: We live in exciting times in which digitalization is opening up more and more niche potential.
+As a result, IT organisations worldwide are evolving from purely service-oriented business units to drivers and pioneers of digital innovation.
+Tomasz Smaczny, Global CIO of the ERGO Group, finds: We live in exciting times in which digitalisation is opening up more and more niche potential.
 Here is why.

 20 years ago, around the millennium shift, companies were still using more or less similar IT infrastructure platforms for the comparatively few tasks that were performed virtually.
 Windows or Mac OS as operating systems; Word, Excel, Photoshop and Acrobat as standard tools; perhaps SAP ERP and a few specialist applications for business-specific digital processes.
 Technology – and innovation – was brought forward by a few, mostly American, tech giants.

 But this era is long gone, as virtually all areas of work and life are gradually being filled with technology, and generalist tools are often insufficient.
 We are living in exciting times in which digitalization is unlocking more and more niche potential.
 And industry specialists – car developers, accounting experts as well as insurance companies – have to become leaders in digitalization and innovation: Volkswagen and Mercedes have both announced that they will be developing their own integrated car operating systems.
 Prudential launched a direct-to-consumer insurance and investing service platform.
 GE has rolled out their own IoT platform to connect digital industrial applications, and so has Bosch for the technology and machinery they produce.